TaxAssist Accountants: The franchise opportunity

 What do you look for in potential franchisees?

 We take on franchisees from a range of ages and backgrounds but they all have plenty of energy, a friendly persona, are technically competent and have a desire to succeed and reach their goals.
 Fully and part qualified accountants as well as those from the finance, corporate, banking and insurance world have all made successful franchisees.
-You don’t need to be an accountant to join us.

 So do franchisees work from an office, or are they home-based?
 Is it part-time or full-time?